 Due to current covid-19 safety protocol, class enrollment will be limited to allow for physical distancing, etc. Students are encouraged to register early.
 Should you find that the class you want to attend is full, we encourage you to get on our waitlist and, as safety standards continue to evolve, we anticipate that additional class spaces will be made available.

-Should covid-19 affect our ability to meet in person this class will pivot to a virtual class for the same duration of time.
+Should COVID 19 affect our ability to meet in person this class will pivot to a shortened virtual class that would be demonstration/discussion focused.

 9:00 am - 4:00 pm

 This ticket is required and must be purchased.

 |$305.00 (USD)||Sold Out|